 Academies Academies are independent state-funded schools.
 These schools have more freedom over their finances, the curriculum they teach and teachers' pay and conditions.
 These schools are funded directly by central government rather than by the local authority.
 Some academies are funded by private organisations.
-Assessment for Learning is an approach to teaching and learning that creates AfL feedback which is then used to improve students' performance.
+AfL Assessment for Learning is an approach to teaching and learning that creates feedback which is then used to improve students' performance.
 Students become more involved in the learning process and from this gain confidence in what they are expected to learn and to what standard.
-A-levels Advanced Level qualifications are level 3 qualifications taken in the Sixth Form.
-A- Level qualifications are needed for entry into universities.
+A-levelsAdvanced Level qualifications are level 3 qualifications taken in the Six Level qualifications are needed for entry into universities.
 BTEC Alternative courses - at all levels - with a vocational content and different patterns of assessment.
 CAMHS Children and Adolescents Mental Health Services.
-Core enhierte Compulsory subject under the national curriculum in England and Wales.
-At KS4 the Core subjects core subjects are maths, English and science.
-Cover/Learning These are members of support staff who supervise students in lessons, carrying out Supervisor pre-prepared exercises when teaching staff are on short-term absence.
-Differentiation is the term used to describe the way in which teaching methods and Differentiation the curriculum are adapted to meet the individual learning needs of students.
-Differentiation Differentiation applies to all teaching contexts where learners have different needs and abilities.
-Detention - usually after school.
-A detention can be given as a sanction when a DT student does not follow the school rules.
-Parents/carers will be notified in advance if the detention is for longer than ten minutes.
-An education, health and care (EHC) plan is for children and young people aged up to 25 who need more support than is available through special educational needs ЕНСР support.
+Core subjects Compulsory subject under the national curriculum in England and Wales.
+At KS4 the core subjects are maths, English and science.
+Cover/Learning Supervisor These are members of support staff who supervise students in lessons, carrying out pre-prepared exercises when teaching staff are on short-term absence.
+Differentiation Differentiation is the term used to describe the way in which teaching methods and the curriculum are adapted to meet the individual learning needs of students.
+Differentiation applies to all teaching contexts where learners have different needs and abilities.
+DT Detention - usually after school.
+A detention can be given as a sanction when a student does not follow the school rules.
+Parents/carers will be notified in advance if the detention is for longer than ten minutes. ЕНСР An education, health and care (EHC) plan is for children and young people aged up to 25 who need more support than is available through special educational needs support.
 EHC plans identify educational, health and social needs and set out the additional support to meet those needs.
 EP Educational Psychologist - assesses children's learning difficulties.
-Free school meals.
-Families fitting certain income criteria are eligible to apply for FSM free school meals for the children.
+FSM Free school meals.
+Families fitting certain income criteria are eligible to apply for free school meals for the children.
 Schools also get extra funding from the Government for every child they have registered for free school meals.
-INICET In-service education and training.
-Training for teachers which takes place during the INSET school year.
-The National Curriculum is organised into blocks of years called key stages.
+INSET In-service education and training.
+Training for teachers which takes place during the school year.
+Key Stage The National Curriculum is organised into blocks of years called key stages.
 Key stage 1 = 5 to7 years old.
-Key Stage Key stage 2 = 7 to 11 years old.
-Key stage 3 = 11 - 13 years old at Blue Coat School (Years 7, 8 and 9) Key stage 4 = 13 - 16 years old at Blue Coat School (Years 10 and 11).
+Key stage 2 = 7 to 11 years old.
+Key stage 3 = $11 - 13$ years old at Blue Coat School (Years 7, 8 and 9) Key stage 4 = $13 - 16$ years old at Blue Coat School (Years 10 and 11).
 Key stage 5 = Post-16 (16-18/19 year olds).
 LA Local Authority.
 Local government with responsibility for education (formerly known as local education authority).